docelic/fluence/README.md

 ### Git

+In a first time, I tried to used libgit2.
+However, it seems to be a bad idea because the lib was not documented (no tutorial or at least not up-to-date, API not very well documented, etc.) so I want to write a little git-* wrapper to handle some operations (add, commmit, revert, etc.).

+It is not something very likely to be done first (even if it's a lot of important features) because it is boring and requires to take care of the security issues.
+I must have to replace the "system" calls (in backquote) with `Proccess.new.run`.

   - [x] (git)  Commit when write on a file: every modification on data/ should be commited
   - [ ] (git)  List of revisions on a file (using git): list the revision of a file
   - [ ] (git)  Revert a revision (avoid vandalism): button to remove a revision (git revert)

 ### Web

+There is some important features in order to have a good interface and a fluent wiki experience.
+That's not the stuff I prefere because it requires some css/js (front-end stuff).

+There is also work arround string matching to write a valid research engine.

   - [x] (web)  Add content table: if titles are written, give a content table with them and links to anchors
   - [x] (web)  Sitemap: add a list of all the files available